About the College

-- I am currently enrolled (or was previously enrolled) in an RN program at another school, but I do not plan to finish that school’s program.
+- I am currently enrolled (or was previously enrolled) in an RN program at another school, but I do not plan to finish that school's program.
 I am interested in transferring to UMSL to complete my BSN.
-Do you accept transfer students from other Nursing schools, and will my Nursing coursework transfer?
+Do you accept transfer students from other nursing schools?
+Will my nursing coursework transfer?

 - I have college coursework from a country outside of the United States.
 Do I have to submit these transcripts as well?